oleiade/Elevator/README.rst

 In order to communicate with elevator, a Python client is avalaible.
 You can use it through the Elevator object, brought by the client module.

+Note that by default, client to 'default' database.
+As Elevator implements a multi-db system, you can create/list/delete/repair databases.
+To connect to another database, use the eponyme function .connect()

 Here is a demo:
 ::
     >>> from elevator.client import Elevator